sbastidasr/Notebooks/js.md

 ### The Constructor Invocation Pattern **DO NOT USE THIS (new)**

-- If a function is invoked with the *new* prefix, then a new object will be created with a hidden link to the value of the function’s prototype member, and this will be bound to that new object.
+-If a function is invoked with the *new* prefix, then a new object will be created with a hidden link to the value of the function’s prototype member, and this will be bound to that new object.
-- Functions intended to use **new** prefix are called constructors.
+-Functions intended to use **new** prefix are called constructors.
-- By convention, they are kept in variables with a capitalized name.
+-By convention, they are kept in variables with a capitalized name.
-- *new* returns a new object with a pointer to the constructor's prototype
+-*new* returns a new object with a pointer to the constructor's prototype

 ```js
 // Create a constructor function called Quo.
 It makes an object with a status property.